mrc-ide/individual/joss/paper.md

 cases it is often more straightforward to adopt an individual-based representation from the start.

-"individual" is an R package which provides a set of useful primitive elements for specifying their model, with special attention to the types of models encountered in infectious disease epidemiology.
-Users build models using data structures exposed by the package to specify variables for each individual in the simulated population.
+"individual" is an R package which provides users a set of useful primitive elements for specifying their model, with special attention given to the types of models encountered in infectious disease epidemiology.
+Users build models with data structures exposed by the package to specify variables for each individual in the simulated population.
 The package provides efficient methods for finding subsets of individuals based on these variables, or cohorts.
 Cohorts can then be targeted for variable updates or scheduled for events.
+Variable updates queued during a time step are executed at the end of a discrete time step, and the code places no restrictions on how individuals are allowed to interact.
 These data structures are designed to provide an intuitive way for users to turn their conceptual model of a system into executable code, which is fast and memory efficient.
-Variable updates queued during a time step are executed at the end of a discrete time step, and the code places no restrictions on how individuals are allowed to interact.

 # Statement of need